Using Minimal Responses in Conversations

 Even if someone doesn’t consciously recognise that you’re doing it, you’re going to be making them feel uncomfortable, and our work together with this language mastery is about achieving language and communication that is a mutual win for everybody.

-SO if minimal responses aren’t something that you’re very comfortable with, perhaps consider some physiology, some changes that you can bring that show that you are listening and engaged.
+If minimal responses aren’t something that you’re very comfortable with, perhaps consider some physiology, some changes that you can bring that show that you are listening and engaged.
 But absolutely just a few mm-hmms, and a few nods as you’re doing that will go a huge way to building that rapport as you’re developing your communication.

 So just a short Insight today, I hope that it lands well.
 Do let me know as always in the comments below and do follow #ZenCommsMaster for more Insights.
-I’ve got some great ones planed, thanks so much.

 Meet the Author